2021–22 P. League+ season: Imports / foreign students / heritage players

-Note 1: Heritage player refers to player of Taiwanese descent but does not met the FIBA eligibility rules to be local.
+Note 1: "Heritage player" refers to a player who is of Taiwanese descent but does not meet the FIBA eligibility rules to be local.

-Note 2: Team can either register 2 heritage players or 1 foreign student and 1 heritage player.
+Note 2: Team can either register two heritage players, or one foreign student and one heritage player.

 Preseason

 The preseason began on November 6, 2021, and ended on November 21.

 Regular season

 The regular season began on December 12, 2021, and ended on May 28, 2022.